 In these instances, instead of issuing duplicate sets of keys to several employees (and potentially creating a security vulnerability), a single set of keys can be stored in a key control system that is located in the building for which the keys are used.
+Using their pre-authorized PIN codes, "Software is available to track key usage so that management knows at any given time who has accessed keys and when."

-Using their pre-authorized PIN codes, visiting staff can quickly and easily access needed keys without having to go looking for them or interrupt another individual to dispense the needed key.
+visiting staff can quickly and easily access needed keys without having to go looking for them or interrupt another individual to dispense the needed key.
 All access activity is recorded and any changes to authorizations can be made quickly and easily by the system administrator.